tuesdesign/HardwareFinalExam/README.md

 I used Fusion 360 to create a 3D model of the device.
 I created a single body part with mounting holes for all the parts.
 This was done to increase structural rigidity and minimize build time.
 I wanted the large button in the middle to be made out of a squishy material, so I modeled it as part of the body - It would deform and press the micro switch underneath.
 It could be made out of a soft TPU or rubber.
+That way, you could slam the button to send the ball flying.

 I had some issues importing the rotary encoder.
 I was unable to rename the shaft part of the encoder, and it did not import the cap, so I designed a simple one.
 ![image](https://github.com/user-attachments/assets/ad7d5507-8134-499f-8b82-899fb243623f)